 The application deadline has passed, and this opportunity is currently closed.
 Guidelines for activities occurring between January 1, 2023 and June 30, 2023 will be available in the coming months.

 - Read and understand the guidelines.

 - Prepare your application by gathering the following information.

-- Complete and submit the application form by Monday, May 3, 2021.
+- Complete and submit the application form by Tuesday, April 12, 2022 at 11:59pm Central.
 Only one application will be accepted per organization.

-Applicant’s legal name, mailing and physical address, contact person for details of engagement and official grant communications, organization website, organization phone, DUNS (Dunn and Bradstreet) number, and an EIN or TIN number.
+Applicant’s legal name, mailing and physical address, contact person for details of engagement and official grant communications, organization website, organization phone, UEI (Unique Entity ID) number, and an EIN or TIN number.